-Suddenly, everything that we do at Beacon was falling neatly into that framework.
+Suddenly, I could see that everything that we do at Beacon falls neatly into that framework.

 We are a digital marketing agency.
 That means we focus on digital media such as websites, videos, social media posts, and blogs rather than traditional media like print, radio, and TV.
 We do so because we believe it is the most effective.
-Not that we don’t use traditional media in combination with digital media sometimes as a part of a holistic strategy, but we prefer to put our money (and our client’s money) where the results are.
+Not that we don’t use traditional media in combination with digital media sometimes as a part of a holistic strategy, but we prefer to invest our money (and our client’s money) where we know we can get results.

 One of the core philosophies of digital marketing is called “inbound.”
 It’s the idea that if you know who you want to serve, if you truly understand them in all of their wants, needs, pains, and dreams, and you put valuable information for them in the places that they spend their time, they will notice you and pursue a business relationship.
 Of course, in the age of the internet, pretty much everybody spends a great portion of their time online.

 This is how we create exchanges at Beacon.
 We market online.
 We conduct deep customer research and practice A/B testing on as many demographics and other customer markers as we can get our hands on until we have the perfect target audience.
 We find out exactly what they’re searching online down to the keywords and phrases they use to communicate their problems and desires.
 Then, we craft our value-driven brand message and produce helpful information.

 What is a brand message?
 To us, it is an empathetic messaging that will resonate with our target audience given what we know about them.